 Archives for November 2017

-MMSA Title: Communications Assistant.
+MMSA Title: Communications Specialist.
 Natalie joined MMSA in September 2017.
 She has a B.A. in English from the University of Florida and a M.Ed. in Elementary Education from the University of Maryland.
 She taught elementary school for 6 years before working as an elementary school math specialist.
 Prior to coming to MMSA she ran a… [Read More]

 MMSA has been awarded a National Science Foundation iTEST grant entitled: “Developing rural girls’ STEM competency and motivation through communicating scientific topics with advanced technology”.
 The grant commenced on August 15, 2017 and runs until July 31, 2020.
 You can see the full grant details here.
 Grant Abstract Engaging girls and young women in… [Read More]